 Are you happy with your chicken coop?

-If you are planning for a new coop, or you don’t already have the best chicken coop for your backyard chickens, you know it can be difficult to get a coop that’s “just right.”
+If you are planning to set up a new coop, or you don't already have the best chicken coop for your backyard chickens, you know it can be difficult to get a coop design that's "just right."

-Even so, there are basic essentials of a safe, functional, and beautiful coop that will pay off in fresh eggs and happy hens.
+Even so, there are basic essentials of a safe, functional, and beautiful coop that will pay off in fresh egg production and happy hens.

 What are these basic essentials of the best coop for your backyard flock?